LukasMurdock/LukasMurdock.github.io/_posts/2021-05-06-starting-web-development.md

 {% endraw %}
 {% endhighlight %}

-(Sidenote: Sir Tim Berners-Lee invented HTML.
-And the Internet Engineering Task Force (IETF) defines the HTML specification.
-HTML5 is the latest version of the standard.)
+(Sidenote: Sir Tim Berners-Lee invented HTML at CERN sometime in the ’90s.
+Then the Internet Engineering Task Force primarily maintained HTML until the creation of the World Wide Web Consortium (W3C) in 1995.
+And HTML5 is the fifth and last major HTML version from W3C.
+The current specification is the [HTML Living Standard](https://html.spec.whatwg.org/multipage/) maintained by a group made up from various people from major browsers called the [Web Hypertext Application Technology Working Group (WHATWG)](https://whatwg.org/).)

 Browsers like Google Chrome, Safari, and Firefox take HTML markup and render it to the screen.
 We can open our HTML file that we stored locally in our browser to see what it looks like.